jagdeeshV/DataSpark/README.md

 ### Approach
   1. Cleansing the datasets of the company received by suitably handling the null values, missing values, data type conversions, duplicate values and so on.

-  2. Storing the cleaned data in SQL database
+  2. Storing the cleaned data in MySql database

+  3. Merging the datasets into a comprehensive dataset & storing that also in MySql datqabase

-  3. Perform Exploratory Data Analysis (EDA) to uncover trends, patterns, and insights.
+  4. Perform Exploratory Data Analysis (EDA) to uncover trends, patterns, and insights.

-  4. Represent the insights visually using Power BI tool   and
+  5. Represent the insights visually using Power BI tool   and

-  5. Provide results through SQL queries
+  6. Provide results through SQL queries

 #### Exploratory data analysis